 We have a rolling application process.
-The last day we will accept applications is May (check the front page of this site for our calendar).
+Some schools have requested extra time to process paperwork; in response we have extended our application deadline to June 14, 2014 (check the front page of this site for our calendar).

 The cost for those seeking SUNY Cortland credit will not change, but those participants should apply today to ensure a place in the class.

 There are two different ways to participate in the SI: as a student taking grad courses, or simply for professional development credit.